llja0112/llja0112.github.io/_posts/2021-07-11-OPAD-COVID-birthday-association.md

 ---

 ## TLDR
 This paper describes the association between social gatherings (e.g. Birthdays) and COVID-19 infections.
-Paer can be found [here](https://jamanetwork.com/journals/jamainternalmedicine/fullarticle/2781306)
+Paper can be found [here](https://jamanetwork.com/journals/jamainternalmedicine/fullarticle/2781306)

 ## Why should you be interested in this paper?
 - Studying the impact of various types of social contact and its relation to COVID-19 infections was considered a challenging task by the authors for 2 reasons: